Will Chambers

-William Chambers (born 26 May 1988 in Brisbane) is an Australian retired rugby league and union footballer who last played for the LA Giltinis in Major League Rugby (MLR) in the United States.
+William Chambers (born 26 May 1988 in Brisbane) is an Australian former professional rugby league and union footballer who last played for the LA Giltinis in Major League Rugby (MLR) in the United States.
 After winning two titles with the Melbourne Storm, he retired from Australia's NRL in 2021.

 He previously played at for the Melbourne Storm and Cronulla-Sutherland Sharks in the National Rugby League and Australia at international level in rugby league.

 He had played his entire NRL career until the end of the 2019 NRL season at the Storm, winning the 2012 and 2017 Grand Finals with them.
 He has played for Queensland in the State of Origin series, Prime Minister's XIII and the Indigenous All Stars.

 Chambers also played rugby union for the Queensland Reds, Munster and Suntory Sungoliath.

 Early life

 Chambers was born in Brisbane, Queensland, Australia into a family of Indigenous Australian (Yolngu) descent but moved to the remote Northern Territory town of Nhulunbuy at 2 years of age.

 He began playing junior football for Nhulunbuy in the Northern Territory Rugby League competition.
 At the age of 13, he returned to Brisbane and played schoolboy football for St Joseph's College, Nudgee.
 As a schoolboy, Chambers was signed by the Melbourne Storm to compete in the National Rugby League from 2006.
+Along with rugby league, Chambers also played Australian rules football in his younger years and returned to the code in 2023 when he signed up to play for St Kilda City in the Southern Football Netball League.